Wendell R. Anderson: Hockey career

-Anderson played defense for the University of Minnesota from 1951 to 1954, and was a member of the U.S. hockey team that won a silver medal at the 1956 Winter Olympics.
-Long after his on-ice career ended, he was drafted by the Minnesota Fighting Saints in the inaugural World Hockey Association draft of 1972, in what was seen as a publicity stunt.
+From 1951 to 1954, Anderson played defense for the University of Minnesota, where he made two NCAA Frozen Four runs in his final two seasons (the Gophers were defeated in back-to-back championship finals by the Michigan Wolverines and the RPI Bachelors).
+He was a member of the U.S. hockey team that won a silver medal at the 1956 Winter Olympics.
+Long after his on-ice career ended, he was drafted in 1972 by the Minnesota Fighting Saints in the inaugural World Hockey Association draft, in what was seen as a publicity stunt.
 (Not to be outdone, another WHA team selected Soviet Premier Alexei Kosygin.)
-While flattered, Anderson chose to remain governor.
+Anderson chose to remain governor.